drivendataorg/wind-dependent-variables/1st_Place/README.md

 # Introduction

 Commands and their explanations are listed below.
 Pre-computed model weight corresponding to the best epoch in each fold (not greater than max value specified in settings in each "run.py" file) can be downloaded to `DOC/models` from `s3://drivendata-competition-radiant-earth/1st_place/`.
-Predictions for val and test (.npy) are not currently available.
+3rd party weights can be downloaded to `DOC/weights_3rd_party` from the link provided in "INFO.md".
+Predictions for val and test (.npy) are not available for download.

 ```
 "DOC/models" dir contains 54 subdirs corresponding to each individual